-In your view, is the apprentice proficient at: The apprentice has MET this requirement The apprentice has EXCEEDED this requirement The apprentice has NOT MET this requirement Having working level contact with customers, suppliers and partners?
+In your view, is the apprentice proficient at: The apprentice has MET this requirement The apprentice has EXCEEDED this requirement The apprentice has NOT MET this requirement Interacting with and influencing colleagues?
+Having working level contact with customers, suppliers and partners?
+Supervising others or make decisions which impact the work assigned to individuals or phases of projects?
+Making decisions which influence the success of projects and team objectives?